Shows at the Science Oxford Centre

 Making use of our fantastic theatre, this show is both spectacular and thought-provoking and gives children a good basis for understanding the requirements for light in the National Curriculum.
 See light travelling in a straight line, but also how it reflects on different surfaces.
 Think about your shadow and what causes it?
 Light is an endlessly fascinating subject but not easy to teach in a classroom.
 A dark theatre space offers great opportunities to explore light and dark in more depth.

-Planetarium: Out in Space (January to March only)
+Planetarium: Out in Space (Thursday and Friday visits only)

 Years 3–6